6i-software/vba-monologger/src/getting-started/usages/create-custom-formatter.md

 ---
-description: Learn about log handlers and formatters in VBA Monologger.
-Understand how to customize the structure and presentation of log messages with custom formatters.
-Discover default and custom formatter implementations.
+description: Understand how to customize the structure and presentation of log messages with custom log formatters.
 ---

 ## What is a log formatter?